-Most polar-RGB based methods rely on both intensity and polarization cues, i.e., degree of linear polarization (DoLP, $\rho$, the proportion of linear polarized component in light) and angle of linear Polarization (AoLP, $\phi$, the polarizing direction of polarized light).
-They can be calculated from a single shot with a Bayer-polarization sensor, e.g., IMX250MYR, which captures polarization components in four directions, termed as $I_{0}$, $I_{\frac{\pi}{4}}$, $I_{\frac{\pi}{2}}$, and $I_{\frac{3\pi}{4}}$.
-Stokes vector, $\mathbf{S}=[S_0, S_1, S_2, S_3]^\top$ is used to describe the polarization state of light, where $S_0$ represents the total intensity of light, $S_1$ and $S_2$ describe the polarization states in horizontal and diagonal axes, and $S_3$ presents circular polarization. $S_0$, $S_1$ and $S_2$ can be computed following:
+Most polar-RGB based methods rely on both intensity and polarization cues, i.e., degree of linear polarization (DoLP, $\rho$, the proportion of linear polarized component in light) and angle of linear polarization (AoLP, $\phi$, the polarizing direction of polarized light).
+They can be calculated from a single shot with a Bayer-polarization sensor, \eg, IMX250MYR, which captures polarization components in four directions, termed as $I_{0}$, $I_{\frac{\pi}{4}}$, $I_{\frac{\pi}{2}}$, and $I_{\frac{3\pi}{4}}$.
+Stokes parameter, $\mathbf{s}=[s_0, s_1, s_2]^\top$ is used to describe the polarization state of light, where $s_0$ represents the total intensity of light, $s_1$ and $s_2$ describe the polarization states in horizontal and diagonal axes. $s_0$, $s_1$ and $s_2$ can be computed following:

-Note that integration of multiple light can be calculated as linear combination of their Stokes parameters.
+Note that the integration of multiple light can be calculated as linear combination of their Stokes parameters.
 Then, $\rho$ and $\phi$ are generated by Stokes elements as:

-Also, $S_1$ and $S_2$ can be computed from $S_0$, $\rho$ and $\phi$ by:
+Also, $s_1$ and $s_2$ can be computed from $s_0$, $\rho$ and $\phi$ by: